NEWBURY VOLLEYBALL CLUB

 Formed in 1994, we started as a handful of locals.
 The following year we registered with Volleyball England and joined the local league as competitive play is the best way to excel at any discipline!

 Since 2012, Trinity School Sports Hall is our home venue where we train twice a week.

-Over years, our head coach, Sue, by partnering with local schools, passionately encourages young people to volleyball.
-In 2005 we launched the junior section which at the moment is strongest it has ever been.
-The league trophy has stayed with our juniors for the second consecutive year.
-Some of the juniors have already made their appearances in the senior teams.
+Over these years our head coach Sue, by partnering with local schools, passionately encourages young people to experience volleyball.
+In 2005 we launched the junior session which at the moment is strongest it's ever been, with junior players frequently joining the adult teams.

 2018 marks the beginning of our cooperation with the local A.C.O Volleyball Club who introduce players of all abilities and disabilities to the sport we all love so much!
-Scroll down for more details.
+More information below.

-We train all year round.
-We also verify our skills on court, grass and sand, entering various competitions of indoor, outdoor and beach volleyball.
+We train all year round, and verify our skills on court, grass, and sand, entering various competitions of indoor, outdoor, and beach volleyball.

 Be part of the game!